 After my collapse and reboot, I began to become aware of the power that I had given away my entire life to those around me.
 I was looking for external validation and justification to be alive.
 And it all stemmed from my feelings of unworthiness.
 Over time I became aware of my true worthiness and took back my power one experience at a time.

 A few weeks after Bryan made the initial offer he asked again, and I hesitantly agreed to coach him and his business.
-Together we have created strategy, realigned and reorganized his team.
+Together we have created a strategy, realigned, and reorganized his team.
 We have trained his leaders, and we review his monthly results to ensure the strategy unfolds accordingly.
 In our meetings, I have used lessons in leadership from my five years in the United States Marine Corps as well as my near 20 years in Fortune 500 corporations, which include almost 15 years in management and leadership positions.
 Bryan and I have coached together for over two years, and both of our businesses have benefited from the relationship.
 We don’t see the relationship ending anytime soon.

 This all happened because I was able to move through the initial unworthiness, inadequacy, and insecurity I felt when Bryan recognized something in me that I could not see in myself.
 Since then, I have learned to trust that my talents, experience, and even my breath is valuable.